Lytrix/omnikit_commands_tester/README.md

 - Debugger Xcode log of [Loop](https://github.com/LoopKit/Loop) as a Markdown (.md) file

 Hit process and it will:
-1. Show all list of all recorded temp basal commands.
+1. Extracts a list of all recorded temp basal commands.
 2. Check for mismatches for each temp basal command with the recorded PDM commands using this markdown file:

 https://github.com/openaps/openomni/wiki/All-Temp-basal-units-for-0.5h